ODINN-SciML/ODINN.jl/docs/src/models.md

 Surface mass balance models are run in `DiscreteCallback`s from `OrdinaryDiffEq.jl`, which enable the safe execution during the solving of a PDE in specifically prescribed time steps determined in the `steps` field in [`Sleipnir.SimulationParameters`](@ref).

-Neural network-based surface mass balance models trained with [MassBalanceMachine](https://github.com/ODINN-SciML/MassBalanceMachine) can be loaded via the [`MassBalanceMachine.jl`](https://github.com/ODINN-SciML/MassBalanceMachine.jl) package and used directly as drop-in `MBmodel`s.
+Neural network-based surface mass balance models trained with [MassBalanceMachine](https://github.com/ODINN-SciML/MassBalanceMachine) are also supported.
+They can be loaded via the [`MassBalanceMachine.jl`](https://github.com/ODINN-SciML/MassBalanceMachine.jl) package and used directly as drop-in `MBmodel`s.
 Pre-trained models are exported from Python as a pair of JSON files (`params.json` and `model.json`) and loaded as follows:

 ```julia
 using MassBalanceMachine